Restore HyWorks Controller

 -

-SQL Server details which has been used to restore the database.
+SQL Server details that were used to restore the database.

 -

-Provide database name same as the one restored.
+Provide the database name that matches the one restored.

 -